WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/index.md

 }
 ```

+### Automatically deployed scripts

+Event scripts can be deployed automatically from Studio Server to InDesign, InCopy or InDesign Server.
+See https://helpcenter.woodwing.com/hc/en-us/articles/204807589-Automatically-deploying-event-scripts-for-Smart-Connection-in-InDesign-or-InCopy for more information on this mechanism.
+In the case that for one scripting event both a local and a server deployed event script are present, then only the event script deployed from the server will be executed.
+If the event script file is renamed in WWSettings.xml then only the renamed script file is executed.
+So if the 'afterLogOn.jsx' script is deployed from the Server and WWSettings.xml specifies 'bla.jsx' for the afterLogOn event, then the deployed script will not be executed.

 ### Troubleshooting
 It is possible to debug scripts on a per event basis when an event occurs.
 To debug the afterOpenLayout event:
 ```xml